vitessio/website/content/en/docs/reference/vreplication.md

 VReplication also reports the following variables that can be scraped by monitoring tools like prometheus:

-* VReplicationStreamCount: Number of vreplication streams.
+* VReplicationStreamCount: Number of VReplication streams.
 * VReplicationSecondsBehindMasterMax: Max vreplication seconds behind master.
 * VReplicationSecondsBehindMaster: vreplication seconds behind master per stream.
 * VReplicationSource: The source for each VReplication stream.